thedevsbuddy/thedevsbuddy/README.md

 # Hey Devs!

-This is your buddy to :DevsBuddy:
+This is your buddy [Shoaib Khan](https://github.com/iamspydey) from [DevsBuddy](https://devsbuddy.com), I am here to create some awesome projects which can be usefull for other developers.

+I am also working on some personal projects which will be published soon.
+They can be usefull for the developers to get and share knowledge and tips and tricks.

 <div align="center">